Everyone in need of a new mattress needs a mattress buying guide to make sure you don't make a choice you eventually regret.

 An in-home trial can be a great way to really test out a mattress before you are stuck with it.
-Some retailers, like Tempurpedic, offer in-home trials for up to 90 days.
-After sleeping on a mattress model for a couple of months, you will know whether you want to keep it or not.
+Many retailers offer in-home trials.
+After sleeping on a mattress model for a few months, you will know whether you want to keep it or not.

 If you decide against buying it, you do not have to pay for the mattress, but be aware that you usually have to pay for the return shipping.